Belle Isle (Richmond, Virginia): Civil War

 in a semi-state of nudity...laboring under such diseases as chronic diarrhoea, phthisis pulmonalis, scurvy, frost bites, general debility, caused by starvation, neglect and exposure.
 Many of them had partially lost their reason, forgetting even the date of their capture, and everything connected with their antecedent history.
 They resemble, in many respect, patients laboring under cretinism.
 They were filthy in the extreme, covered in vermin...nearly all were extremely emaciated; so much so that they had to be cared for even like infants.

 In May 1864, Lucius Eugene Chittenden, Assistant Secretary of the Treasury under President Abraham Lincoln was sent by the president to investigate freed prisoners from Belle Isle and gave his eyewitness account in, "Recollections of President Lincoln and His Administration," published in the late 1890s.
 He related the shock Lincoln shared at learning that Union prisoners had been left by the Confederates to freeze and starve to death in the shadow of the Confederate Capital.

-Twentieth century
+Twentieth century to present

 The Virginia Electric Power Company built and operated a hydroelectric power plant on the island between 1904 and 1963.
+Which has now been left vacant along with many other buildings.

 Belle Isle is briefly mentioned in Chapter III of MacKinlay Kantor's Pulitzer Prize-winning novel about the Civil War, "Andersonville" (1955).
 Conditions at the prison camp are described in more detail in Chapters IX and XIII.

 The original Lee Bridge was built over the island in 1934 and replaced by the current version in 1988.
+Belle Isle was formally made into a park in 1973.

 In the 2001 movie Hannibal, the power plant can be seen as Agent Starling runs across the bridge on the south side of the island.

-Belle Isle Park today

-Belle Isle was formally made into a park in 1973.